If you have a passion for technology and enjoy learning new things, working as a programmer analyst may be a good fit for you.

 Do you want to pursue a formal degree?
 If so, do you want an on-campus or online experience?

 Creating a portfolio you can share with prospective employers is also helpful.
-Use projects that you've completed during your studies to highlight your key skills and to showcase your best work if you don’t have formal work experience yet.
+Use projects you've completed during your studies to highlight your key skills and showcase your best work if you don’t have formal work experience yet.
 Consider choosing projects that emphasize your skills in areas like:

 Multitasking